-At March 31, 2021, our cash, cash equivalents and short-term investments were \$337.0 million.
-We believe that our existing cash, cash equivalents and short-term investments, will enable us to fund our operating expenses and capital expenditure requirements into 2023.
+At March 31, 2023, our cash, cash equivalents and short-term investments were \$202.6 million.
+We believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operating expenses and capital expenditure requirements through at least twelve months following the issuance of these financial statements.
 We have based this estimate on assumptions that may prove to be wrong, and we could expend our capital resources sooner than we expect.

 We expect to incur significant expenses and operating losses for the foreseeable future as we advance our product candidates through clinical development, seek regulatory approval and pursue commercialization of any approved product candidates.
-We expect that our research and development and general and administrative costs will increase in connection with our planned research activities.
-In addition, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.
+We expect that our research and development and general and administrative costs will increase in connection with our planned research and development activities.
 If we receive regulatory approval for our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.
-We may also require additional capital to pursue inlicenses or acquisitions of other product candidates.
+We may also require additional capital to pursue in-licenses or acquisitions of other product candidates.